he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Alchemist.md

 ## Key Terms

 You'll see the following key terms in many alchemist abilities.
  **Additive**: Feats with the additive trait allow you to spend actions to add special substances to bombs or elixirs.
 You can add only one additive to a single alchemical item, and attempting to add another spoils the item.
-You can typically use actions with the additive trait only when you're creating an infused alchemical item, and some can be used only with the [[Quick Alchemy]] action.
+You can typically use actions with the additive trait only when you're creating an infused alchemical item, and some can be used only with the [[DATABASE/feat/Quick Alchemy|Quick Alchemy]] action.
 The additive trait is always followed by a level, such as additive 2.
 An additive adds its level to the level of the alchemical item you're modifying; the result is the new level of the mixture.
 The mixture's item level must be no higher than your advanced alchemy level.
  **Infused**: You created an alchemical item with the infused trait using your infused reagents, and it has a limited time before it becomes inert.
 Any nonpermanent effects from your infused alchemical items, with the exception of afflictions such as slow-acting poisons, end when you make your daily preparations again.

 # Roleplaying the Alchemist